S-Vijay-vj/Movie-Mosaic-A-Visual-Journey-through-IMDB-Ratings/README.md

 ![Data_wrangling ](datawrangling_dbeaver.png)

 ## Data Visualization
 After cleaning the data, the next step was to perform analysis using Python.
+For this, the SQL database is conneected to python.
 Pandas, Altair, and Streamlit were used to create interactive visualizations, such as bar charts, and heatmaps to gain insights into the data.
 <br>[Open python file](imdb_visualization.py)

 ## Dashboard Creation